A high-order wideband direct solver for electromagnetic scattering from bodies of revolution: Introduction

-The paper is organized as follows: Section~\ref{sec_gendebye} introduces the generalized Debye source formulation of Maxwell fields, as well provides the relevant boundary value problems for scattering from perfect conductors and dielectric bodies.
-Section~\ref{sec_revolution} derives the necessary formulations required for separating vector-valued functions in cylindrical coordinates on surfaces of revolution.
+The paper is organized as follows: Section~\ref{sec_gendebye} introduces the generalized Debye source formulation of Maxwell fields on general surfaces and formulates the relevant boundary value problems for scattering from perfect conductors and dielectric (penetrable) bodies.
+Section~\ref{sec_revolution} derives the necessary formalism required for separating vector-valued functions in cylindrical coordinates on surfaces of revolution.
 Section~\ref{sec_solver} describes a high-order Nystr\"om-type solver for electromagnetic scattering.
 This includes a discussion of quadrature, kernel evaluation, and surface differential application.
-We provide several numerical example demonstrating our algorithm in Section~\ref{sec_examples} and then discuss extensions and drawbacks of the scheme in Section~\ref{sec_conclusions}.
+We provide several numerical examples demonstrating our algorithm in Section~\ref{sec_examples} and then discuss extensions and drawbacks of the scheme in Section~\ref{sec_conclusions}.